 The Navy squash program has flourished under Dawson’s direction.
-In fact, Navy has reached 15 wins in each of Dawson’s 10 seasons as head coach.
-Additionally, the Navy squash program has enjoyed just six 20-win seasons over the course of its 62-year history with Dawson-led teams conquering the 20-win plateau nine times including seven of the last nine seasons.
-Navy broke the school record for wins by turning in a 27-8 record in 2008-09 and followed up with a 26-8 mark, in 2010-11 they posted a 23-10 record, in 2011-12 they recorded a 23-7 record and in 2012-13 Navy produced a 25-9 record.
+In fact, Navy has won at least 15 matches in each of Dawson’s 17 seasons as head coach.
+Additionally, the Navy squash program has enjoyed just 11 20-win seasons over the course of its 69-year history with Dawson-led teams conquering the 20-win plateau nine times including seven of the last nine seasons.
+Navy broke the school record for wins in 2008-09 by turning in a 27-8 record.
+In 2009-10, the Mids followed up with a 26-8 mark, in 2010-11 they posted a 23-10 record, in 2011-12 they recorded a 23-7 record and in 2012-13 Navy produced a 25-9 record.
 While the Mids posted a 20-6 mark a year ago, the six losses are the fewest by Navy since the 1992-93 campaign when it posted a 16-6 record.

 While playing both tennis and squash for Navy, Dawson was an All-America squash player and an All-East singles and doubles player.
 Additionally, he was the captain of both teams during his senior season.